Best Mallet Putters: Top 10 Picks of 2023 Tested & Reviewed

 The highlight of the DFX Rossie is the soft insert along the putter face.
 Odyssey claims that the inserts used with the DFX line are softer than their popular White Hot insert, and after a couple of hours with the Rossie on the practice green, I think they are right.

 The ball doesn’t jump off the face.
 Instead, the insert offers a cushion, helping increase feel and response after each stroke.
 I found that the DFX Rossie did not cause skidding or bouncing after impact.
-The roll provided by this putter remains relatively smooth after dozens of putts.
+The roll remains relatively smooth after dozens of putts.

 Cleveland Huntington Beach #11 Soft Putter